Classical Recordings Quarterly: Background

 Based in London, the magazine was founded (as International Classical Record Collector) in 1995.
 The magazine contains articles about artists and their recordings from the start of recording history through to the 1960s.
 There is also a letters page, reviews of new DVD and CD issues of pre-digital material, new LP and 78rpm repressings and books.
 The International Opera Collector was another quarterly supplement published at the same time.

 Content

 Extended articles on the Kingsway Hall and on William Barrington-Coupe's record labels appeared, as well as features on a wide range of artists such as Louis Cahuzac, Tancredi Pasero, Montserrat Caballé, the Ballets Russes, the Griller Quartet, Albert Spalding and Oskar Fried, as well as many others.

-Alan Sanders served as editor for the first two years from 1995–1997, after which Tully Potter was editor until 2008 (when he became Contributing editor), when Sanders returned to edit the magazine.
+Alan Sanders served as editor for the first two years from 1995 to 1997, after which Tully Potter was editor until 2008 (when he became Contributing editor), when Sanders returned to edit the magazine.